 It also has one of the best views of the Matterhorn.
 In winter it has direct access to the ski pistes, in summer, it’s a popular place for paragliding.

-If you only do one hike in the area make it the Crystal Trail which winds its way to Fluhalp Hut, has views over the Findel Glacier, and then passes Stellisee on the way to Blauherd cable car station.
+If you only do one hike in the area we would recommend the Crystal Trail which winds its way to Fluhalp Hut, has views over the Findel Glacier, and then passes Stellisee on the way to Blauherd Cable Car Station.

 To get to Zmutt from Zermatt, take the path that heads south from the main street, Bahnhofstrasse, on the west side of the Zmutt River.